What Information We Collect

 - Coarsened Data

-We will publish only de-identified data in a coarsened form that supports the averages and other statistics that we publish in our reports.
-Prior to release of this data, the FCC and researchers skilled in the field of statistics and computer science will identify patterns in the raw data that could be exploited to compromise your privacy.
-If we find concerns, we will take steps to address the risks by making the time, location or other information less specific; limiting the combinations of information we release; or deleting information.
+We will publish de-identified data in a coarsened form that supports the averages and other statistics that we publish in our reports.
+Prior to release of this data, the FCC will consider the likelihood that the data could be combined with other datasets to identify individual users of the App and make adjustments to minimize the risk of identification.

-By default, the Application is configured to use no more than 100 megabytes (MB) of data each month for automated testing.
-Any additional tests you initiate will also consume between 100 kilobytes (kB) for the smallest packet loss test and 40MB for a complete suite of tests.
-At any time, you can change the amount of data the Application uses by increasing or reducing the “monthly data cap” in the settings menu.
-You should ensure that your monthly broadband usage, including the data used by the Application and Service during the Program, does not exceed the data allowance included in your mobile broadband package.
+By default, the App is configured to use no more than 1 gigabyte (GB) of data each month for speed testing.
+At any time, you can change the amount of data the App uses by increasing or reducing the “monthly data usage” in the Settings menu; however, if a test sequence is initiated prior to the data cap, the App may exceed the limit in order to complete the sequence.
+You should ensure that your monthly broadband usage, including the data used by the App, does not exceed the data allowance included in your mobile broadband package.
 Your carrier may charge you for any data used in excess of your package’s data allowance.

-If at any time you want to stop participating in this program, simply delete the Application and the accompanying data, and the Application will not collect further data.
-Any data collected prior to the deletion of the Application will remain in the data sets subject to the above terms and protections.
+If at any time you want to stop participating in this program, simply delete the App, and the App will not collect any additional data.
+Any data collected prior to the deletion of the App, including your contact information, may remain on your device so that it can be repopulated into the App if you reinstall it.
+Any prior collected data will also remain in the data sets subject to the above terms and protections.

 - Mobile broadband providers endorse some applications certified for use on their network.
-This application may not have be formally certified by your provider or carry a formal endorsement from your mobile broadband network
+This application may not have been formally certified by your provider or carry a formal endorsement from your mobile broadband network.